Franco Luambo: 1978–1986: Censorship, exile, international tours, success with Mario, and expansion

-In 1985, TPOK Jazz released the Congolese rumba-infused album Mario, which experienced instant success, with the Franco-written title track earning gold certification after selling over 200,000 copies in Zaire.
-The song turned into one of Luambo's most significant hits, and critic Bensignor called it perhaps "Franco's greatest masterpiece", and one of the "monuments of 20th-century Congolese music".
-That same year, they returned to perform at the Manhattan Center with a full lineup of sixteen musicians, including singers, instrumentalists, and dancers.
+In 1985, TPOK Jazz released the Congolese rumba-infused album Mario, which experienced instant success, with the Luambo-written title track earning gold certification after selling over 200,000 copies in Zaire.
+The song turned into one of Luambo's most significant hits, and critic Bensignor called it perhaps "Luambo's greatest masterpiece" and one of the "monuments of 20th-century Congolese music".
+That same year, TPOK Jazz returned to perform at the Manhattan Center with a full lineup of sixteen musicians, including singers, instrumentalists, and dancers.
 They followed with another three-hour performance at the Africa Center in London.

-In 1986, Malage de Lugendo, a vocalist, was brought into the band, as well as Kiesse Diambu ya Ntessa from Afrisa International and female vocalist Jolie Detta.
-TPOK Jazz released the four-track long play Le Grand Maitre Franco et son Tout Puissant O.K.
-Jazz et Jolie Detta, featuring Franco's breakout track "Massu", Thierry Mantuika's "Cherie Okamuisi Ngai", Franco's "Layile", and Djodjo Ikomo's "Likambo Ya Somo Lumbe", featuring guest appearances from Simaro and vocals from Jolie Detta and Malage.
-The LP synthesized Congolese rumba and soukous, garnering substantial acclaim, with "Massu" and "Layile" being hailed as some of the most memorable tracks in TPOK Jazz's discography.
-The same year, Franco and TPOK Jazz went on an extensive tour of Kenya, performing in various cities, including Eldoret and Kisumu.
+In 1986, Malage de Lugendo, a vocalist, was brought into the band, along with Kiesse Diambu ya Ntessa from Afrisa International and the female vocalist Jolie Detta.
+TPOK Jazz released the four-track LP Le Grand Maitre Franco et son Tout Puissant OK Jazz et Jolie Detta, featuring Luambo's breakout track "Massu", Thierry Mantuika's "Cherie Okamuisi Ngai", Luambo's "Layile", and Djodjo Ikomo's "Likambo Ya Somo Lumbe", featuring guest appearances from Simaro and vocals from Detta and de Lugendo.
+The LP synthesized Congolese rumba and soukous and garnered substantial acclaim, with "Massu" and "Layile" being hailed as some of the most memorable tracks in TPOK Jazz's discography.
+The same year, Luambo and TPOK Jazz went on an extensive tour of Kenya, where they performed in various cities, including Eldoret and Kisumu.
 Their hit single "La Vie Des Hommes", released by the Belgian imprint Choc (a subsidiary of African Sun Music), served as the title track of an album commemorating their 30th anniversary.
-The project also featured "Ida", with vocals by Franco and Malage, and "Celio", sung by Djo Mpoyi and Malage.
-In "La Vie Des Hommes", Franco served as lead vocalist and narrator, with backup vocals by Madilu.
-The song narrates the plight of a woman named "Marie Louise", whose husband neglects her and their children in favor of a second wife, refusing to eat food prepared by the first wife out of fear of poisoning and deserting the household financially.
-Throughout the track, Marie Louise laments her fate and appeals to God for relief.
+The project also featured "Ida", with vocals by Luambo and de Lugendo, and "Celio", sung by Djo Mpoyi and de Lugendo.